 Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

-Portsmouth is definitely known for its fresh-off-the-boat seafood and waterfront dining, and while it was tempting to stay downtown for all of our culinary adventures, we are so glad that we explored further afield.
+Portsmouth is known for its fresh-off-the-boat seafood and waterfront dining, and while it was tempting to stay downtown for all of our culinary adventures, we are so glad that we explored further afield.
+Most of the Portsmouth restaurants that we fell in love with were within walking distance of our lovely inn across the bridge in Kittery, Maine, but we’ve also found a few gems on the outskirts of Portsmouth.

 Our very first tip to you is this: don’t be afraid to get out of town.
-Some of our favorite meals were experienced away from the bustle of downtown Portsmouth, but still within a very reasonable driving distance.
+Some of our favorite meals were experienced away from the bustle of downtown, but still within a very reasonable driving distance.

 Ultimate Comfort Food: Mr. Mac’s Mac and Cheese